The MISHA Knee System acts as an implantable shock absorber (ISA), reducing peak forces on the knee by over 30% with every step.

 - Reduced load on inner knee to increase function.

-The MISHA Knee System is designed for implantation in an outpatient setting.
+The MISHA Knee System can be implanted in an outpatient setting.

 Over 90% of US study participants had their procedures on an outpatient basis, with an average time from admission to discharge of roughly nine hours.